ingoweiss/manyworlds/README.md

 I believe this is where it could get really interesting.
 A few examples:

 1. If a scenario fails in an action, the runner could mark all descendent scenarios as failing without even running them!
-2. A runner could use the 'relaxed' strategy under the hood to run scenarios optimized for speed, then display test results using the 'strict' strategy optimized for informational clarity.
+2. A runner could use the 'relaxed' mode under the hood to run scenarios optimized for speed, then display test results using the 'strict' mode optimized for informational clarity.
 3. A runner could use network analysis tools to decide how to cleave apart the tree for optimal parallelization.

 I would think that these might add up to significant performance gains for faster running (and faster failing) test suites.